keras-team/keras-io/contributor_guide.md

 long as each additional sentence / paragraph provides useful information that helps with understanding the example.
 Never use any "filler" content.

+### Style

+- Use present tense ("We present... we implement...")
+- Always define abbreviations / acronyms the first time you use them ("We implement a Graph Attention Network (GAT)...")
+- All and any sentence should convey a useful idea; avoid filler at all costs.

 ### Proofreading

 Make sure to proofread your text paragraphs to avoid typos.